fzi-forschungszentrum-informatik/PRIVACY-AVARE/AVARE-Box-Plug-ins/apiLogPlugin/src/main/java/app/avare/plugin/apiLogPlugin/readme.md

-1. Copy the file Hook_Demp.java
+1. Copy the file Hook_Demo.java
 2. change the method signature and log message
 3. add the class to HookInfo.java (package app.avare.yahfa)